louischatriot/node-binary-search-tree/README.md

 bst.search(18);   // Equal to ['hello', 'world']
 bst.search(1);    // Equal to []

+// Search between bounds with a MongoDB-like query
+// Data is returned in key order
+// Note the difference between $lt (less than) and $gte (less than OR EQUAL) bst.betweenBounds({ $lt: 18, $gte: 12});   // Equal to ['something else', 'some data for key 15']

 // Deleting all the data relating to a key bst.delete(15);   // bst.search(15) will now give []
 bst.delete(18, 'world');   // bst.search(18) will now give ['hello']